DebBidhi/Full-Stack/README.md

 - Testing, configuration, environment management, and deployment of web applications
 - Using MongoDB for storing application data
 - User authentication and authorization

-## Repository Structure

-This repository is organized into parts, corresponding to the course structure:
- Fundamentals of Web apps, Introduction to React, Communicating with server, Programming a server with NodeJS and Express, Testing Express servers, user administration etc

 ## Technologies Used